No Goats Among GOATs: Five Of The Best Animal Actors In Film History

 Best Performance: The late-career triumph of The Edge gets the edge.

-Key Scene: Bouncing on a door atop John Candy, chasing Anthony Hopkins thru the woods, staring down the end of Brad Pitt’s barrel in Legends Of The Fall, facing off with cub-killer Tchéky Karyo on a cliff in The Bear.
+Key Scene: Bouncing on a door atop John Candy, chasing Anthony Hopkins thru woods, staring down the end of Brad Pitt’s barrel in Legends Of The Fall, facing cub-killer Tchéky Karyo on a cliff in The Bear.
 Too many to list.

 But let’s roll with this classic Candy clip just for giggs and the cliff confrontation for shits.